Close Menu

 Let them be the teacher!
 Suddenly, we are 15 minutes into math practice, she is laughing, and the frustration is gone.

-Some days this runs 30 or 40 minutes, well past the standard 20-minute guideline.
-But she’s happy and actually learning, so I’ll take it.
+Some days this runs 30 to 40 minutes, well past the standard guideline, but she is genuinely learning and happy, so I will take it.

-Since second graders are still learning to tell time, an analog clock doubles as math practice.
+Since second graders are still learning to tell time, an analog clock doubles as extra math practice.

 A father and daughter doing homework with a large white analog clock placed visibly on the table to track time.